davidcai/blog/content/posts/my-favorite-atom-editor-plugins.md

 ![Emerald Dream Syntax](/img/emerald-dream.png)

 This theme is not published as an Atom package yet, however, you can still get it from Github: https://github.com/davidcai/emerald-dream-syntax.
-Git clone to ~/.atom/packages/ directory, reload Atom, and then select Emerlad Dream from the syntax themes dropdown list.
+Git clone to ~/.atom/packages/ directory, reload Atom, and then select Emerald Dream from the syntax themes dropdown list.
 This syntax theme works best with Atom Material UI theme.

 Well, Emerald Dream or not, choose your own theme.
 The point is to make your editor more pleasant and effective.